 Bill Memo: Banning Fracking Waste on Highways

-This bill amends New York’s Environmental Conservation Law to prohibit use of drilling fluids, brine, and flowback water from wells, pools or fields on any highway
+This bill amends New York’s Environmental Conservation Law to prohibit the use of drilling fluids, brine, and flowback water from wells, pools, or fields on any highway.

-Oil and gas wastewater contain up to 300 distinct chemicals, including known carcinogens like benzene and naturally-occurring radioactive materials like radium-226, radium-228, and radon.
-Rain and snowmelt washes wastewater off roads, causing chemicals to leach into the ground and pollute local water supplies.
+Oil and gas wastewater contain up to 300 distinct chemicals, including known carcinogens like benzene and naturally occurring radioactive materials like radium-226, radium-228, and radon.
+Rain and snowmelt wash wastewater off roads, causing chemicals to leach into the ground and pollute local water supplies.
 Given that many highways run alongside water bodies, groundwater sources, wetlands, and marshes, the spreading of oil and gas wastewater puts our drinking water at risk.

 In 2017, the Department of Environmental Conservation (DEC) finalized revised regulations regarding solid waste management, which fell short of a full ban on road spreading of oil and gas wastewater.
 This legislation would finish the job where DEC left off, adding the necessary protections to keep our water clean and New Yorkers healthy.